antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 416 – Advanced Digital Forensics</b></summary>

 **Description:** Looks at the forensic investigation of a network and the challenges analysts face when investigating network traffic.
-Provides students with an understanding of the underlying network principles important to comprehending network evidence.
-At the end of the module, students will be able to perform an investigation with a comprehensive, systematic approach to discover and examine evidence from networking infrastructure.
+Provides an understanding of the underlying network principles important to comprehending network evidence.
+Develops a comprehensive and systematic investigation approach to discover and examine evidence from networking infrastructure.

 **Coursework:**